 - 4. Set limits of the AVS3P-0 using the thumb-wheel adjustment inside the terminal compartment.
+See fig 2.
 Ensure that limits set are safe for the load being protected.
 For example: Low =185V and High = 260V is normally considered safe for most equipment but you should check with the equipment manufacturer's information. - 5.
 Set the time delay control using the thumb-wheel adjustment inside the terminal compartment.
 This will depend on your load and how it is operated.
 As a general guide, compressors and refrigeration equipment will need at least 3 minutes; motors, pumps, etc should not be started too frequently so may be 2 minutes minimum, electronic loads 0.5 minutes.
 The 'Off' position gives just 10 seconds.
 The equipment manufacturer should be consulted on the best setting. - 6.
 At first switching on, there will be no output during the Delay period.
 For that period the yellow LED indicates that the mains supply is within acceptable limits, after which the green LED goes on and the output relay changes state to turn the load on.

 Model AVS3P-0 115V 240V

 Current (Amps) 16A@230V 16A@230V

-Nominal voltage(V) 115/127V 230/240V
+Nominal voltage(V) 115/220V 230/240V

 Wait time (mins) 10 secs to 10mins 10 secs to 10mins

 Window limits adjustable adjustable

 Hysteresis(V) 2 4

 Socket type direct via brass screw terminal

 Fused plug N/A N/A

+RFI protection No No

+Attenuation(db) No No

-Transient suppression Yes Yes
+Transient suppression Yes

 Spike protection(J) 80J@115V 160J@230V

+Max consumption 35VA 35VA

 Max supply (phase to neutral) 160V 320V